frontity/frontity/.changeset/rare-mayflies-clap.md

 "@frontity/core": patch
 ---

-Try to re-use an open browser tab when running `frontity dev`
+Try to re-use an already open browser tab when running `frontity dev` on MacOS.